palletorsson/cryptogam/sketchfab/tutorial/step_4/README.md

 - The sketchfab viewer api are used for the exploration: https://sketchfab.com/developers/viewer

 ##  Playback the camera position
--  By using the api function [setCameraLookAt](https://sketchfab.com/developers/viewer/functions#api-setCameraLookAt) we can set a camera postion.
+-  By using the api function [setCameraLookAt](https://sketchfab.com/developers/viewer/functions#api-setCameraLookAt) we can set a camera position.
 If we have a list of camera positions we can now trigger an animation.
-- make a list of the postions
+- make a list of the positions
 ```
 var cameraPositions = [
       {